 Instructions

-• Heat oil in a large pot over medium-high heat and sauté the paste until fragrant.
+• Heat oil in a large pot over medium-high heat and fry the paste until fragrant.

-• Add ribs to the pot, sear each side until no longer red.
+• Add pork ribs and sear until no longer red.

-• Stir in onions, soy sauce, golden mountain sauce, and salt.
+• Add onions, soy sauce, golden mountain sauce, and salt.

-• Bring the broth back to a boil, then reduce heat, cover, and simmer for 40 minutes.
+• Bring to a boil, then reduce heat, cover, and simmer for 40 minutes.

 Make the noodles

-• Pour tapioca flour into a large mixing bowl and create a well in the center of the flour, then gradually add boiling water while mixing quickly with either a dough hook on a mixer or a sturdy spoon.
+• Pour tapioca flour into a bowl and make a well in the center.
+Slowly add boiling water while stirring.

-• Once the mixture turns translucent and even, mix in the rice flour until the dough is smooth and non-sticky.
+• Once it turns slightly translucent, mix in the rice flour.
+Knead until smooth and non-sticky.

-• Arrange the noodles on a rimmed baking sheet, sprinkling more tapioca flour over them to keep them from sticking.
+• Dust with more tapioca flour to keep the noodles from sticking.

 Notes